-We recognise the need to address the physical risks climate through the design of our homes and developments.
+We recognise the need to address physical climate risks through the design of our homes and developments.
 This is assessed through our land acquisition, development design and build processes and includes engineering, groundworks, infrastructure, landscaping, environment, drainage, utilities, foundations and superstructure.
-However, if climate weather extremes disrupt our supply chains, add cost through infrastructure upgrades, or cause significant delays, this will impact our financial performance which in turn could impact share price.
+However, if weather extremes disrupt our supply chain, add cost through infrastructure upgrades, or cause significant delays, this will impact our financial performance which in turn could impact share price.